buddypress/bp-attachments/readme.txt

 Tested up to: 6.1
 Stable tag: 1.0.0

-BP Attachments is a BuddyPress add-on to manage your community members media.
+BP Attachments is a BuddyPress Add-on to manage your community members media.

 == Description ==